 Be sure to also check with the zippers.
 Can they be protected and covered by waterproof fabric?
-These traits can allow you to use your pop-up tent in various conditions and for a much longer time.
+These traits can allow you to use one in various conditions and for a much longer time.

 In addition, some pop-up tents even have a rainfly for added protection.
 When it comes to wind, search for sturdy poles made from the likes of reinforced aluminum that can withstand it.

-Traditional tents can be time-consuming and frustrating to set up and take down if you're unfamiliar with it.
+Traditional tents can be time-consuming and frustrating to set up and takedown if you’re unfamiliar with it.
 One of the primary focus of pop-up tents is to attempt to eliminate that difficulty.
 Many are designed with the ability to pitch in a few minutes or less.
-A lot of this has to do with the tent and materials all being light in weight enough for just one person to handle.
+A lot of this has to do with the materials all being light in weight enough for just one person to handle.

 If you need some electricity while camping and you have an extension cord, you can run it through the tent without it being a tripping hazard by using the E-Port.
-As a pop-up tent, it's remarkably easy and quick to set this up with another person or even alone.
+It’s remarkably easy and quick to set this up with another person or even alone.
 The poles run continuously and are snag-free.

-This doesn't offer any insulation for cold weather, but in warmer temperatures, it provides much-needed ventilation.
-There are large windows with a mesh screen, and to further aid circulation, there's a floor vent.
+This doesn’t offer any insulation for cold weather, but in warmer temperatures, it provides much-needed ventilation.
+There are large windows with a mesh screen, and to further aid circulation, there’s a floor vent.
 To protect you from the weather, it has a rainfly so water can get through the windows.
-Beyond that, the pop-up tent uses patented welded floors and protected seams to prevent leakage.
+Beyond that, it uses patented welded floors and protected seams to prevent leakage.

-WEANAS Professional Backpacking Tent has what you need to enhance your hiking and camping experience.
-You can choose from three sizes: 1-2-person, 2-3-person, and 3-4-person.
+WEANAS Professional has what you need to enhance your hiking and camping experience.
+You can choose from 2-person pop-up tents all the way up to a four-person pop-up tent.
 This way, you can purchase a tent that will accommodate your needs best.

 This pop-up tent aims to provide you with more convenience.
 For starters, there’s the light hook design to easily hang a camping lantern.
 There are also two interior mesh pockets, two-way zipper, and two doors.
 If you are traveling with trekking poles, the rainfly can double as an awning that you can stick up with your trekking poles.

-NTK Cherokee GT 9.8x9.8ft Family Camping Tent can comfortably fit five people.
+NTK Cherokee GT can comfortably fit five people.
 Its center height is just less than 6ft.
-In spite of its size, it doesn't take long or much effort to assemble this pop-up family tent.
+In spite of its size, it doesn’t take long or much effort to assemble this pop-up family tent.
 The ping-and-ring system helps with the fast setup.
-When it's time to break it all down, the tent packs away easily enough in the included carrying bag.
+When it’s time to break it all down, it packs away easily enough in the included carrying bag.